NextCommunity/NextCommunity.github.io/about/index.md

 ## Who I Am: Software Engineer and Open source maintainer

-As a Full-stack developer I tried many different area of computer science. from assembly and system to web development and design. from high processing and high traffic to algorithm design.
+As a Full-stack developer I tried many different area of computer science. from assembly and system to web development and design.
+From high processing and high traffic to algorithm design.

-I'm young but I have been working with computers since I was a child and it is a big part of my life.
+I'm young, but I have been working with computers since I was a child, and it is a big part of my life.

 - Birthday - 28 May.
 - Research interests - Compiler and system.
 (I'm not a researcher, just a learner)